railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_lead.rst

    *Repair form, second tab*

-The third tab, Quality, is for encoding information about the quality: internal notes, notes for the quotation, corrective actions and preventative actions for example.
+The third tab is for encoding information about the internal notes like picking, invoice and locations.

 Repair workflow
 ---------------